RV Insurance - Motorhome Coverage

 With that said, RV insurance can be a complicated and confusing matter, especially if you’re a first-time buyer.
-Working with the right insurance agency, like Incorporated Insurance Services, can help clarify the process and make the process that much easier.
+Working with the right insurance agency, like IIS, can help clarify the process and make the process that much easier.

 Do You Need Separate Insurance on an RV?

 RV insurance requirements vary by state.
-Some states require motorhome owners to carry liability insurance, while others do not.
-In states like Florida or South Dakota, you’re not required to carry liability insurance on a motorhome that is a certain size or weight.
+Some states require motorhome owners to carry liability, while others do not.
+In states like Florida or South Dakota, you’re not required to carry liability on a motorhome that is a certain size or weight.

 And since your RV is often your home away from home, you want to make sure it’s protected in the event of an accident or weather-related incident!

-Even if you’re renting an RV, you should also consider purchasing separate insurance.
-Many RV rental companies offer insurance, but it may not be enough to cover all damages and personal property.
+Even if you’re renting an RV, you should also consider purchasing separate coverage.
+Many RV rental companies offer it, but it may not be enough to cover all damages and personal property.
 This means that if something goes wrong, you could be left with a hefty bill.